 Did you know that there is a student society near you?
 Want to learn more?
-Here you’ll find more information on student societies, from what they are, to how you can volunteer on your local committee, or simply attend an event near you.
+Here you’ll find more information on student societies, from what they are, to how you can get involved.

 What you need to know

 A network of ACA students which are divided up geographically.
 Each society is run by a committee also made up of ACA students who meet regularly to organise local events, discuss matters that effect students and report back to ICAEW.

 There are 18 active societies operating in the UK, and a number of active International societies.

 How does it work?

 You are automatically allocated to your local student society based on your primary home address when you register with us and start your ACA training.

 This means you will receive email communications if there any upcoming events and you can follow your local student society across various social channels.

 You can also keep an eye out on our events page for events near you or in your region.
 If you are travelling for work, there may also be events that you can attend.